 The hour I first believ’d!

-Note the transition to a perspective of present grace:
+Now note the transition to God’s present grace:

 Through many dangers, toils, and snares,